Ackee-Blockchain/trident/documentation/docs/fuzzing/writing-fuzz-test/instruction-accounts.md

     Ok((signers, acc_meta))
 }
 ```

+!!! note

     Notice especially the helper method `fuzz_accounts.<account_name>.get_or_create_account` that is used to create a Keypair or retrieve the Public key of the already existing account.

 ## Create an arbitrary account
 The `AccountsStorage<T>` type provides an implementation of the `get_or_create_account` method that helps you create new or read already existing accounts.
 There are different implementations for different types of storage (`Keypair`, `TokenStore`, `MintStore`, `PdaStore`) to simplify the creation of new accounts.